Orbit Parametrizations for K3 Surfaces: Triply symmetric Rubik's revenge: Sym3(4)

 Such a cube is doubly symmetric in all three directions, and the three K3's arising from such a triply symmetric Rubik's revenge are identical.
 A generic such triply symmetric Rubik's revenge will thus give rise to a K3 that has at least 10 singularities, and a numerical example shows that we obtain exactly 10 singularities in general.

-The quartic surface $X$ has been well studied in the classical literature \cite{cayley, jessop, cossec, dolga-keum} as a {\em Hessian quartic symmetroid}, since the matrix of linear forms whose determinant defines $X$ is the Hessian (the matrix of second partial derivatives) of a single cubic form $F$ in four variables.
+The quartic surface $X$ has been well studied in the classical literature \cite{cayley, hutchinson1, hutchinson2, jessop}, as a {\em Hessian quartic symmetroid}, since the matrix of linear forms whose determinant defines $X$ is the Hessian (the matrix of second partial derivatives) of a single cubic form $F$ in four variables.
+For more recent references, see \cite{cossec, dolga-keum}.

 Generically, over an algebraically closed field, there are five planes tangent (along a degenerate conic) to such a Hessian surface.
 If $\ell_i$ are the linear forms defining these planes $Z_i$, the equation of the quartic may be written as